GrootSameZY/QuantQuestionsSol/Solutions.md

 ##### Interviews with other companies that are lining up, and the stages (or job offers)
 There are currently no upcoming interviews.
 ##### Availabilities for the upcoming interviews with Treehouse
-I am available anyday except Saturday.
+I am available any time except Saturday.